oldu73/doc/docs/javascript/training/16-project-blog/aws-hosting.md

 3. Click on `New app` - `Host web app`
 4. Select `GitHub`
 5. Select repository and branch
-6. Build and test settings are auto-detected, click `Next` and `Save and deploy`
+6. Build and test settings are auto-detected, click `Next` then `Save and deploy`

 ---